 Poems can express what we are feeling like no other medium.
 As the poet Muriel Rukeyser says, “Breathe in experience, breathe out poetry.”
 Poems sharpen our senses, put words on our emotions, and help us savor the world through the light of the poet’s eyes.

-I am honored to hold the role of Poet in Residence for District 71 (United Kingdom and Ireland) for the 2021–2022 program year.
-It is a new role for our District, and it’s exciting to be involved in such a novel project.
+I was honored to hold the role of Poet in Residence for District 71 (United Kingdom and Ireland) for the 2021–2022 program year.
+It is a new role for our District, and it was exciting to be involved in such a novel project.

 I have loved writing from a very young age, and I have written many poems for milestones in people’s lives and as holiday gifts and for sick or elderly relatives.
 It has been my experience that people are very touched by this form of expression.